-LIMS/CHIRRS Sub-Saharan migrants in contemporary Libya: Containment policies and international relations
+LIMS/CHIRRS Sub-Saharan migrants in contemporary Libya: Containment policies and international relations11 dec 2017

 LIMS Talk by Antonio Morone (Pavia, Political Science), ‘Sub-Saharan migrants in contemporary Libya: Containment policies and international relations’ (held jointly with CHIRRS)